TheRenegadeCoder/sample-programs/docs/_languages/opa.md

 than 2 or 3 commands (apt update && apt install -y Stuff-0.1.1-dev), this was a paaaain.

-Luckily, there’s this cute technology called containers.
+Luckily, there’s this cute technology called containers.<sup>1</sup>

 ---